Background to the South Sudan Armed Conflict of December 2013

 In December 2013, following this power struggle between the ruling elite, violence erupted between presidential guard soldiers from the two largest ethnic groups in South Sudan.
 Soldiers from the Dinka ethnic group aligned with Kiir, and those from the Nuer ethnic group supported Machar.
 The armed conflict rapidly spread across the country (Council on Foreign Relations, 2020).
 This confrontation took place in the presidential palace in Juba and deteriorated into a civil war (Maru, 2013).
 Kirr then accused the ex-vice president of attempting a coup d’etat against the government (BBC News, 2014).

-About 2.3 million were reported displaced within four years into the war (Nyadera, 2018).
+About 2.3 million were reported displaced within four years of the war (Nyadera, 2018).
 As many as 50.000 people have been killed, around 6 million people at risk of going hungry, and 70 percent of schools have been closed due to fighting.
-Ethnic cleansing, burning of villages, looming starvation, and gang rape is what UN experts found when they took a ten-day trip in South Sudan (Williams, 2016).
+Ethnic cleansing, burning of villages, looming starvation, and gang rape are what UN experts found when they took a ten-day trip in South Sudan (Williams, 2016).
 “Mass killings, Systematic use of sexual violence as a weapon of war, women, and girls being gang-raped and burned alive, horrific crimes committed against children, were beyond comprehension, the intransigence of the leaders appalling” (International Peace Institute, 2016).
 The war was intense and had a substantial negative impact on the communities and country as a whole.

 Parties to the conflict: